EstebanFerreyra/TPI-Grupo4-AySO/README.md

 - The second step is to open the terminal or console to run the software.

+- Go to Docker Hub Website, search for "estebanferreyra", enter in the repository to copy "docker pull estebanferreyra/tpi-grupo4-ayso_apache-service".
+After this, go to the terminal and copy the command and press enter.

 - Once there, you must build the image using a docker compose with "docker-compuse build" command.
 This process could take a few minutes because of repositories's updates.

 - To continue, you must upload the service with "docker-compose up -d" command.